GalvanizeDataScience/spark-install/README.md

 ## Before doing anything [Requirements]

-Before you jump in those installation guidelines, you should have some software installed.
+Before you dive into these installation instructions, you need to have some software installed.
 Here's a table of all the software you need to install, plus the online tutorials to do so.

 ### Requirements for Mac